zhaoyiluo/IMZLUO/content/about/index.md

 Hey,

-It is Zhaoyi Luo, a native Shanghainese, born in China.
+I'm Zhaoyi Luo, a native of Shanghai, China.

-I achieved my master degree from Cornell University in December 2020, majoring in Electrical and Computer Engineering, under the supervision of Professor [A. Kevin Tang](https://www.ece.cornell.edu/faculty-directory/kevin-tang).
+I earned my Master's degree in Electrical and Computer Engineering from Cornell University in December 2020, where I studied under the guidance of Professor [A. Kevin Tang](https://www.ece.cornell.edu/faculty-directory/kevin-tang).

-Currently, I am working as a software engineer at Microsoft in High Performance Computing (HPC), mainly on providing customers to run large-scale applications efficiently in the cloud.
-One of products our team is contributing is [Azure Batch](https://azure.microsoft.com/en-us/products/batch/).
+Currently, I work as a software engineer at Microsoft in the High Performance Computing (HPC) team.
+I focus on enabling customers to run large-scale applications efficiently in the cloud.
+One of the products our team contributes to is [Azure Batch](https://azure.microsoft.com/en-us/products/batch/).

-This site is my personal place and will be updated periodically.
-The major topics cover C++, Python, machine learning, and any troubles I have encountered during my daily work.
+This site is my personal space and will be updated periodically.
+I cover topics such as C++, Python, machine learning, and challenges I encounter in my daily work.

 Feel free to reach out if you have any questions.

 Zhaoyi :)

 ### Latest News

+[05/2024] Earned the CFA charter.

 [04/2024] Passed CFA Level III.